-The City of Lawrence retained Springsted to review the need for assistance for a seven-story project located at 100 East 9th Street, to determine if the proposed project would not reasonably be anticipated to be developed without the adoption of the requested financial assistance.
-The project analyzed includes the construction of a seven-story mixed-use, commercial and apartment building, with corresponding site improvements, and an underground parking structure.
+The City of Lawrence retained Springsted to review the need for assistance for a four-story project located at 900 New Hampshire Street, to determine if the proposed project would not reasonably be anticipated to be developed without the adoption of the requested financial assistance.
+The project analyzed includes the construction of a four-story mixed-use, hotel, commercial and apartment building, with corresponding site improvements, and an underground parking structure.

-Springsted reviewed project costs, operating revenue and expense information, and the requested assistance revenues to determine the need for assistance for the seven-story project.
+Springsted reviewed project costs, operating revenue and expense information, and the requested assistance revenues to determine the need for assistance for the four-story project.
 Springsted reviewed 10-year cash flow projections provided by the Developer, and tested the revenue and cost assumptions prepared by the Developer and determined the following:

-- The projected Internal Rate of Return (IRR) without assistance to the Developer falls below the current range expected within the marketplace.
+- The projected Internal Rate of Return (IRR) without assistance to the Developer falls below the current range expected within the marketplace, and the Developer's own return expectation.
 Based on the projected level of return without assistance we conclude the project is unlikely to be undertaken without the requested public assistance. - The development would have to realize either; significant savings in project costs, significant increases in project revenues, or a combination of the two for the project be undertaken without the requested assistance. - The base return without assistance is illustrated below, along with the rate at which project assumptions would have to change for the project to be considered feasible, without assistance.